 - If all your parent(s) need is help with household chores than a weekly maid service may be the best option for you at the moment.

-- If they need help with daily living tasks such as showering, dressing, taking medication, etc. then home health care services would work for you.
+- If they need help with personal care such as daily living tasks of showering, dressing, taking medication, etc. then home health care services or just home health aides would work for you.

-You can look at agencies such as Care.com, local home care agencies or you can search for an individual to hire for the job.
+You can look at agencies such as Care.com, local home care agencies or you can search for a freelance person to hire for the job.

-I personally would recommend hiring an individual over an agency simply because most agencies will send multiple people to the home.
+I personally would recommend that you ask the home care agency if they can provide one person for all the visits.
 For many seniors, learning to trust someone in their home (or your home) is very difficult so keeping one person at all times is more beneficial for everyone.
-Check with the home care agency to find out if they can provide one person throughout the time that they would be needed.

 Find out what you should look for when hiring outside help in our article, What To Look For In A Home Care Aide.